-Extracting text from an image is not too simple, yet not too difficult.
-Text extraction is a process which requires at least some tailoring to the problem at hand.
+Extracting text from an image is not a difficult process, but it does require some tinkering with the problem at hand.
 There are a few procedures you can use.
 The basic procedure is to identify "text" versus "background" pixels (for example, through color), then extract individual glyphs (blobs of text pixels which are believed to represent single characters).
-The complication comes when, for instance, the image is noisy or text pixels cannot be well distinguished from the background.
+The complication comes when, for instance, the image is "noisy" or text pixels cannot be well distinguished from the background.
 To avoid this, always scan the documents at best quality.
 Save the scanned document as a .TIFF image because it provides a very good quality.

 To extract text from an image, you will need to use OCR software.
 OCR is an abbreviation of “Optical Character Recognition”.
-OCR software enables you to successfully extract the text from a scanned image (and not only) and convert it into an editable text document.
+OCR software enables you to successfully extract the text from a scanned image and convert it into an editable text document.
 The whole process is quite simple.
 First, scan the page using the “scan for OCR” option (all printer/scanner software has this option).
-You will commonly see OCR technology being used when you need to convert scanned PDF documents and are looking for a tool that will enable you to do so.
 After you scan the document, save the resulting image as a .TIFF file.
 Then, simply use any OCR software to convert it into editable text.
-You can find many OCR software available on the market today.
+You will commonly see OCR technology being used when you need to convert scanned PDF documents and you can find many OCR software options available on the market today.
 However, most of them are commercial and very expensive.
 Sometimes, it just does not make much sense to spend so much money on it especially if you’d be using it once in a while.

 Also, in case you want to extract text from an image produced by a scanner, be sure to follow the steps below:

-Be aware that although OCR software successfully extracts the text from the image, you will have errors.
+Be aware that although OCR software successfully extracts the text from the image, you might have errors.
 The number of errors depends on: